dremin/RetroBar/README.md

   - French (français)
   - Portuguese (português)
   - Simplified Chinese (简体中文)
+- On Win10 or later - Ability to open the action center
 - [WIP] Calendar
   - [WIP] Themed support
   - On Win10 or later - Ability to read appointments